rolandjlevy/css-traffic-lights-animation/README.md

-# CSS traffic lights
+# CSS traffic lights 🚦

-Using the power of the CSS animation property to animate a set of traffic lights at night
+Using the power of the CSS animation property to animate a set of traffic lights at night.
+Look, no JavaScript! 👀

 ### Links 🔗